HackYourFutureBelgium/curriculum/modules/testing.md

 ## What you can Build

-Learn to build simple websites that read and write from the DOM, processing
+Simple websites that showcase your coding challenges: live test reports, live sand-boxes, and documentation.

 ## Tech Stack